Sales Management Definition, Process, Strategies and Resources

 - Will it notify me when I need to take action?

-- Is it mobile?
-Can I access it everywhere?
+- Is it mobile friendly?
+Can I access it from anywhere?

 For busy salespeople, apps such as Evernote, Any.do, Audible, Downcast, e-readers, Pocket, CRMs, Scanner Pro, Calendars 5 and Waze will help ease the process of managing your deals.